Listen to the podcast

 We are in the culture.
 Therefore, we must discern how to engage our culture for God’s glory.
 Rather than trying to separate from them or blindly imbibe their ways, we look to our Savior, hoping to emulate how He lived in, enjoyed, and engaged His culture.

-Lucia and I have spent considerable time thinking about how to live like Christ in our personal lives, marriage, family, and culture.
+Lucia and I have spent considerable time thinking about living like Christ in our personal lives, marriage, family, and culture.
 We do not understand and would not suggest we have arrived.
 How arrogant.
 If anything, we are a work in progress.
 We believe and practice progressive sanctification in a community.

 As for the Santa question, we filter this dilemma through a Biblicist’s filter.
 Honestly, the Santa question is not an issue in our home.
 It is a tertiary matter at best.
-It does not warrant the scrutiny and time we devote to the essential thing in our house, which is the gospel.
+It does not warrant the scrutiny and time we devote to the essential thing in our house: the gospel.

-Lucia and I do not have a conscience issue with our children interacting with Disney’s characters, which also included Daniel Boone and Johnny Tremain.
+Lucia and I do not have a conscience issue with our children interacting with Disney’s characters, including Daniel Boone and Johnny Tremain.
 We want them to imagine and explore by interacting with these fictional and non-fictional characters.

 As our children were learning more about our culture when younger, they regularly asked if “this or that” was real.
 They live in a world and generation that sometimes makes it hard to discern truth from fiction.
 They don’t struggle with fiction, but they regularly asked our help in knowing the difference between genuine and fake.

 “Daddy is that (person, idea, or thing) real” used to be a common question from children.
 Questions about mysteries are a privilege for a parent to answer.
 Younger children are primarily dependent on the parents to guide them in truth.
 Lucia and I believe it is our responsibility to teach our children how to discern between right and wrong, true and false.
 If we do not do this, our culture will eagerly give them their worldview.